3 fiction lead magnet ideas to help you attract more readers

 Bear with me on this.
 It’s possible.

-When I read Jane Green’s Saving Grace, which made frequent references to food that sounded delicious, I wanted the recipes.
-I wanted them so badly that I searched for them online.
-Unfortunately, she didn’t provide them.
+Because the main character is a caterer, Jane Green’s Saving Grace makes frequent references to foods that sound delicious.
+I wanted those recipes.
+I wanted them so badly that I searched for Green’s version of them online.
+No luck.

-If Green had offered a collection of recipes featured in that book as a lead magnet for her list, I would have “opted in” — marketing-speak for “added myself to her list” — without thinking twice.
+If Green had offered a collection of her caterer’s recipes as a lead magnet, I would have “opted in” — marketing-speak for “added myself to her list” — without thinking twice.

-If you write fantasy novels with many characters with unusual names, consider creating a one-page PDF character guide with names and descriptions.
-It will be a Godsend to fans who read in many small units of time rather than in long sittings.
+If you write fantasy novels or science fiction with many characters with unusual names, consider creating a one-page PDF character guide with names and descriptions.

 Fiction lead magnet #3: Your book’s first chapter

 This is the go-to option for most novelists.
-It’s what most recommend doing not because it’s the only idea they can think of, but because it’s the easiest to offer and implement.
+It’s frequently recommended not because it’s the best option but because it’s the easiest to offer and implement.

-Just save your first chapter as a PDF file and set it up in your system for downloading.
+If this is your choice, simply save your first chapter as a PDF file and set it up in your email service provider’s system for downloading as soon as people sign up for your newsletter.

-If you’re a seasoned writer with an established fan base, though, start getting creative with options one and two.
+If you’re a seasoned writer with an established fan base, consider going beyond this.
+Get creative with the first two options described above.
 You’ll have more fun with it, and so will your readers.

 You can create an attractive, effective lead magnet with low-cost resources.
 I’ve used each of the following: